-Scan Chain Pins – OCP Primary Connector only
+Scan Chain Pins – OCP Bay (Primary Connector Only)

 This section provides the pin assignments for the Scan Bus interface signals on the Primary Connector OCP Bay.
 The AC/DC specifications are defined in Section XXX.
 An example connection diagram is shown in Figure 23.